marteresagh/OrthographicProjection.jl/docs/src/index.md

 # OrthographicProjection

 `OrthographicProjection.jl` is a [Julia](http://julialang.org) library created for two main purposes:
- - generate images as orthographic projection of a point cloud with respect to a chosen plane,
+ - generate orthophoto of a point cloud with respect to a chosen plane,
  - segment a point cloud.

 # Getting started